Elements to consider when sourcing an Automatic Gate

 Think about your environment

 Your environment will have a big impact on both your gate and automation solution.
-Things to consider include; wind loading, water table, aesthetics and the frequency of access you’ll need.
+Things to consider include; wind loading, water table, aesthetics and the frequency of access.

 Make sure your provider asks you about these important factors when recommending a solution.